Remembering the men from the Kingsdown and Creekside Cluster

 Leon was born in 1884 and christened in Lynsted Church on 26 October.
-Son of the Headmaster of Lynsted Board School, Thomas Lumley Ackerman*, and schoolmistress Annie Collinson Ackerman (née Lorden).
-Leon was raised in the School House, now the offices of Lynsted and Norton Primary School, where he lived with his 2 older brothers, Thomas Lorden and Sydney Lorden, and his younger sister Annie Lorden Grace.
+He was the son of the Headmaster of Lynsted Board School, Thomas Lumley Ackermann, and schoolmistress Annie Collinson Ackermann (née Lorden).
+Leon was raised in the School House, now the offices of Lynsted and Norton Primary School, where he lived with his two older brothers, Thomas Lorden and Sydney Lorden, and his younger sister Annie Lorden Grace.

 During December 1914, having only just recovered from his 4 years of illness, Leon enlisted in the army in Sittingbourne ‘For the Duration of the War’.
 He was attached to the 7th (Service) Battalion, The Buffs (East Kent Regiment).
 The Battalion had been formed at Canterbury in September 1914 as part of the Second New Army (K2) then moved to Purfleet where they joined the 55th Brigade of the 18th Division.
 After first training at Colchester and then Salisbury Plain, he was posted to France, landing at Boulogne on 28 July 1915.
 During August 1915, Leon saw his first action at Carnoy, then Fricourt and La Boisselle.
 Companies took turns in occupying the trenches for an average of 8 days.
 Thus his battalion was gradually introduced to life in the front-line trenches.

-In the Spring of 1916 the Battalion was in billets at Picquigny from where they undertook strenuous training in preparation for what was to be the Battle of the Somme.
+In the spring of 1916, the Battalion was in billets at Picquigny, from where it undertook strenuous training in preparation for the Battle of the Somme.
 This included a full “dress rehearsal” for the Brigade including aeroplanes and flares.
-On the 10 June, training ceased and the Battalion began making its way to the front line.
+On 10 June, training ceased and the Battalion began making its way to the front line.

-On 30 June at 5.30pm, the Battalion moved from their billets in Bray to the assembly trenches in La Pree Wood (now called Bois St Cauchy).
+On 30 June, at 5.30pm, the Battalion moved from its billets in Bray to the assembly trenches in La Pree Wood (now called Bois St Cauchy).
 Hot tea with rum was prepared for the men in Carnoy Valley.
 By midnight the men were in position in their respective assembly trenches.

-Poignantly, the 1 July 1916 dawned a bright and sunny summers day.
+Poignantly, 1 July 1916 dawned a bright and sunny summer’s day.
 At 7am Leon left the wood to take up position on the front line ready for zero hour of 7.30am.

 The following report by Captain A G Kenchington of “B” Company, 7th Battalion, The Buffs, on the operations on 1 July 1916 details the events of the day: